-After Effects 7 Professional Edition
+After Effects 7 Professional Edition full review

 For those who work in feature-film production, industrial video, or web animation, Adobe After Effects has long been the 300-pound gorilla of compositing and motion-graphics applications.
 While programs such as Apple Shake, Apple Motion, and Autodesk Combustion have presented excellent alternatives, no one has managed to unseat the program.